Chevrolet Impala LTZ: A Jet Fighter with First Class comfort

 |Excellent Bose sound system|

 Luxury Sedan shootout

 |Chevrolet Impala||Lexus ES||BMW 5 Series||Mercedes-Benz E Class||Audi A6|

 |Engine||3.6L V6 FWD||3.5L V6 FWD||3.0L TC I6 RWD||2.0L TC I4 RWD||2.8L V6 4WD|

 |Top Speed (kph)||220||228||250||250||235|

 Fun to read: The Story of Tail Fins on American Cars

 Would you believe the internet’s favourite car of the year was a Kia???
 Who would’ve thought!
 Then again, this ain’t your grandma’s Kia.

-The refreshed 2017 Sportage not only looks good but also continues to be the shining star in the Kia fleet with its speed, comfort, and handling.
+The refreshed 2017 Sportage not only looks good but also continues to be the shining star in the Kia fleet.

-The Cruze won’t set your pulse hammering, but gets you from point A to point B with minimal fuss or histrionics.
+The Cruze gets you from point A to point B with minimal fuss.
 And the sound system will rock your world.